rebelsky/sams-assorted-musings-reflections/putting-things-on-hold-2020-08-02.md

 on demand, but that's it.

 17. Home and family.  **Prioritize** and then **Prioritize again**.
 I'll talk to them about how best to do so.
+And I'll need to figure out why this didn't appear until magic number 17.
+Most likely, because it does not reflect the stress on my life and the things above do.

 18. Respond to micro- and macro-aggressions.  **Place on hold**.
 They build.
 They build more.
 But responding doesn't seem to help.
 Maybe